BATNA – 5 Tips to Master the Art of the Deal

 What is BATNA?

-It’s an abbreviation for “Best alternative to no agreement”.
+It’s an abbreviation for “Best Alternative to a Negotiated Agreement”.
 It’s your backup plan if your negotiation doesn’t lead to a deal.
 By determining a BATNA you’ll have more confidence because you have a backup plan if the negotiation doesn’t work out.
 Because of this, you won’t feel forced to make a bad deal.

 The BATNA is your point of departure.
 Anything you can ‘win’ in your negotiation makes your BATNA less attractive.